benfre/query-poetry/README.md

+# query-poetry
-# query all tang and song peotry / ci
+query all tang and song poetry / ci using regex

 ## requirement